Updated on: 11/25/2019

-The tragic death of a 19-year-old University of Washington student Wednesday after she slipped on a campus path and suffered a head injury has many asking questions about the school’s responsibility.
+The tragic death of a 19-year-old University of Washington student Wednesday after she slipped on a pathway on the UW campus and suffered a head injury has many asking questions about the school’s responsibility.

 Seattle wrongful death attorney Chris Davis has examined the news reports regarding the case and has offered his opinion on various elements of the incident.